fdsayre/COMICAL/README.md

 - To better support existing computational research across disciplines
 - There is a link between computational research, data management, and reproducibility
     - Computational research requires its own data management methods
-    - Computational research can itself help researchers be more reproducible as scripting data processing and analysis reduces researcher degrees of freedome, allows for auditability, and improves rigor
+    - Computational research can itself help researchers be more reproducible as scripting data processing and analysis reduces researcher degrees of freedom, allows for auditability, and improves rigor
 - Many of the tasks we already do could be done better computationally

 # Meta Computational Research Skills
-The following is a list of skills/areas I'm calling "meta skills" as they relate less to any particular function than helping users learn whats possible and general skills regardless of discipline or programming language.
+The following is a list of skills/areas I'm calling "meta skills" as they relate less to any particular function than helping users learn what's possible and general skills regardless of discipline or programming language.

 ## Highly-Aligned Meta Skills